springml/spark-sftp/README.md

 ```

 ### Note
 1. SFTP file are fetched using [jsch](http://www.jcraft.com/jsch/).
-It is nt executed as spark job.
-It might fail in cluster
+It is not executed as spark job.
+It might have issues in cluster
 2. Files from SFTP server will be downloaded to temp location and it will be deleted only during spark shutdown